How to Get Your Email Marked as Spam

 Takeaway:

 I understand their reasoning but with deliverability challenges as they are…I strongly recommend a less frustrating exit.
-You never know, I might want to receive emails at a later data but if it’s flagged, the opportunity is lost.
+You don’t want your emails to end up in the same bin as You never know, I might want to receive emails at a later data but if it’s flagged, the opportunity is lost.

 Very true, Scott.
 Making it harder to unsubscribe than to Spam is just asking for it.
 I’ve found that it’s always best to offer your reader a clear way to unsubscribe.
 Why force someone to be a subscriber?